meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 4. I know that I will have a text box floating on the left side of my page, so I will pan and zoom my map to position it something like:
 ![AGOL workspace](img/share/step5b.PNG)<br>

-5. Select the gear option at the top of the properties bar on the left side of your screen, here you can control how the user interacts with your map.
+5. Select the gear option at the top of your map to display map properties, here you can control how the user interacts with your map.
 6. In my case I want to allow for map navigation (scrolling and panning) and also show the legend, so I have toggled these options _on_.
 ![AGOL workspace](img/share/step5c.PNG)<br>